 In the past few years, hospitals and care experts are exploring new ways to manage a quickly aging population with complicated chronic health requirements.
 CMS has introduced CPT Codes to encourage effective and holistic care management including the beneficiaries with a single chronic condition.
 The focus of these codes is on the healthcare professionals who care for the patient’s unique health conditions and can be billed by any qualified care expert or trained healthcare expert who satisfies the code requirements.

 Centre for Medicare and Medicaid Services (CMS) published a 2-year study in 2017 describing why the program was necessary.
 The study proved crucial in the success of Chronic Care Management (CCM).
-To make the program efficient, more accessible, and flexible, CMS decided to promote RPM.
+To make the program efficient, more accessible, and flexible, CMS decided to promote remote patient monitoring.

 Later in 2018, CMS released CPT Code 99091, a billing code for RPM reimbursements.
 CMS explained that this code included collection and interpretation of physiologic data (e.g., ECG, blood pressure, glucose monitoring) digitally stored and/or transmitted by the patient and/or caregiver to the physician or other qualified health care professional, qualified by education, training, licensure/regulation (when applicable) requiring a minimum of 30 minutes, every 30 days.